infinitered/nsfwjs/README.md

 ### Host your own model

 The magic that powers NSFWJS is the [NSFW detection model](https://github.com/gantman/nsfw_model).
 By default, the models are bundled into this package.
 But you may want to host the models on your own server to reduce bundle size by loading them as raw binary files or to host your own custom model.
 If you want to host your own version of [the model files](https://github.com/infinitered/nsfwjs/tree/master/models), you can do so by following the steps below.
 You can then pass the relative URL to your hosted files in the `load` function along with the `options` if necessary.

+If you are loading a hosted model URL, prefer `nsfwjs/core` so your app does not bundle built-in model definitions.
+See [Selective model bundles (tree-shaking)](#selective-model-bundles-tree-shaking).

 Here is how to install the default model on a website: